slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'A startup isn’t really a company at all.
 A startup is a set of founders with hopefully a set of proprietary insights that are a result of them living in the future.
 Most of the great startups come from a great insight and a great insight usually occurs when someone is living in the future and they notice something that’s missing.'*

 <!--
+- Validate your business by finding paying clients.
 - Equity unlocks human potential: when people feel like they have ownership in an idea, they can’t stop thinking about it.
 The more ideas your stakeholders contribute, the better off your chances are at succeeding.
 - CEOs are adaptable and flexible and good risk managers.
 - Founder relationships matter more than you think.
 Be nice!
 Or at least don’t be a jerk